 Since 2009 Betfred, Betfair, Bwin and Marathonbet have all been associated with Manchester United, one of the world’s most well-known clubs.
 Meanwhile, most clubs in the UK’s Premiership and Championship divisions are sponsored by sportsbooks.

-With so many sportsbooks chasing the same customers, one would presume a major bookmaker would take a leap of faith and stand out from the crowd by becoming a serious player in F1 with a sponsorship of a front-running team.
+With so many sportsbooks chasing the same customers, one would presume a major bookmaker would take a leap of faith and stand out from the crowd by becoming a serious player in betting on Formula One with a sponsorship of a front-running team.
 And yet, there is still nothing to be seen on the periscope.

 A small number of daily fantasy sports sites have taken it upon themselves to capitalize on the opportunities provided by F1 racing.
 These are mostly smaller sites, but they have proven staying power and continue to attract new customers year after year.
 If you ever feel like switching it up from traditional sports betting to try something new, Fantasy F1 may be worth a look.